lrothack/dev-ops/sonarqube/README.md

 Below you will find a brief description on how to use [SonarQube with Docker](https://hub.docker.com/_/sonarqube/).
 Some recommendations regarding a Docker installation on macOS can be found [here](../README.md).

-Follow the step below in order to set up SonarQube in a Docker container and analyze the Python code in [sample_project](../sample_project).
+Follow the step below in order to set up SonarQube server in a Docker container and report Python code analyses.

 ## Setting up SonarQube server with embedded database